1. Home

 • This is what the user will log in with each time

-• It will be displayed in the User Added and Last Modified field to record who made the change
+• It will be displayed in the User Added and Last Modified fields in Detail Forms within your app to record who made the change

-• You may like to take a look at the existing users to help you decide what the format should be in.
-You could match it to the beginning of their email address to make it easier to remember
+• You may like to take a look at the existing users to help you decide on a format.
+For example, you could match it to the beginning of their email address to make it easier to remember

 • It is case sensitive